 – 1 tsp organic mustard made with white distilled vinegar or cider vinegar (if you are sulfite-intolerant, only use what works best for you ; you can also skip the mustard)

-– 240g / 8.5 oz silken tofu (if you can go dairy, you may substitute cream or soft cheese)
+– 240g / 8.5 oz silken tofu (if you can go dairy, you may substitute cream or soft cheese).
+My husband can tolerate this type of tofu, which is not hard; I hope you can too.

 – fresh ground white pepper (optional)